 Lastly, always keep these 3 things in mind;

-- If your automobile starts to skid, make sure to apply the brakes immediately if it doesn't have 4-wheel ABS or if the ABS is malfunctioning.
+- If your automobile starts to skid, make sure to apply the brakes immediately if it doesn't have 4-wheel anti lock break system or if the ABS is malfunctioning.

 - When the tires are correctly inflated, and in good condition, ABS performs at its best.

-- Wearing brake linings and air or dirt in the braking fluid are common reasons for 4-wheel ABS issues.
+- Wearing brake linings and air or dirt in the braking fluid are common reasons for 4-wheel anti lock break system issues.